csesoc/constitution/CONSTITUTION.rst

    1. The acronym of the society shall be CSESoc.

-2. The society shall be affiliated to Arc.
+2. The society shall be affiliated to Arc @ UNSW Limited.
 3. The aims and objectives of the society are:

    1. To fulfil the specific social needs of CSE students;